 TS: We wanted to add self-evaluation.
 The questions that we were using were “evaluate-able” by Alexa but we would have added a capability where, for example, Alexa would ask the question “How do you say the word hello in French” and when you answered, it would play back a recording of the word “bonjour” with the proper pronunciation, which you could use to evaluate your progress.

 Very Cool.
-Trent Schafer, thanks very much for your time.
+Trent Schafer, captain of the winning hackathon team, thanks very much for your time.
 I understand that your team’s names are now engraved on the Lord Francis Cup, so your group is forever memorialized as a winning hackathon team.
 Congratulations again to you all.

 TS: Ah, Bonus! (laughs).
 Thanks.

 InsumHack19 starts Friday (Tomorrow!)
-March 22nd 2019 and results will be announced Monday, March 25th.
-Best of luck to all teams!
+March 22nd 2019 and results will be announced Monday, March 25th, and everyone looks forward to see who will be the winning hackathon team!
+Best of luck to all!